Construction Compliance Resources

 1. Waiting Until a COI Expires

 One of the most common COI compliance mistakes is waiting until a certificate has already expired before following up.
 By that point, the team may already be dealing with a coverage gap, a project delay, or a rushed renewal request.
+A consistent process for tracking COI expiration dates helps teams stay ahead of these issues.

 2. Relying Only on Spreadsheets